genomicepidemiology/mlst/README.rst

 used by the program but also contains the different MLST schemes provided and what to write in the commandline to use a particular shceme.

-The folder *blast-2.2.26* includes blastall and formatdb which used by the *MLST-1.8.pl* script
+The folder *blast-2.2.26* includes blastall and formatdb which are used by the *MLST-1.8.pl* script

 The file *Makefile* installs the nesserary perl modules to run the *MLST-1.8.pl* script.
+It is used by writing:
+    make install

 The program can be invoked with the -h option to get help and more information of the service.